srilakshmikanthanp/libio/README.md

 ### Installation

-This is Header only library so just download [inout.h](src/srilakshmikanthanp/inout.h) and use
+This is Header only library so just download [inout.h](src/srilakshmikanthanp/inout.h) and use it.

 <!-- USAGE EXAMPLES -->
 ## Usage